m-barthelemy/vpn-webauth/README.md

 - `ISSUER`: Name that appears on the users OTP authenticator app and browser notifications title.
 Default: `VPN`.
   > It is recommended that you set it to the name of your VPN connection as it appears on your users devices.
 - `LOGOURL`: Add your organization logo on top of the webapp pages.
 Optional.
 If the app is served over HTTPS (and it should), `LOGOURL` must also be a HTTPS URL.
 - `ORIGINALIPHEADER`: the header to use to fetch the real user/client source IP.
 Optional.
-If running this app behind Nginx for example, you will need to configure Nginx to pass the real client IP to the app using a specific header, and set its name here.
+  > If running this app behind Nginx for example, or using a corporate proxy, you will need to configure them to pass the real client IP to the app using a specific header, and set its name here.
 Traditionally, `X-Forwarded-For` is used for this purpose.
 Default: empty.
+  > The source IP address seen by Strongswan must match the source IP address used for the web authentication.
+If you have both a corporate HTTP proxy for users and a reverse-proxy such as Nginx in front of this app, you will need to configure the corporate proxy to set a header containing the original client IP, and ensure that Nginx passes it to the app.
+Do not configure both the corporate and the reverse proxies to append to the same header, as the app will only read the its value.
 - `ORIGINALPROTOHEADER`: the header to use to fetch the real protocol (http, https) used between the clients and the proxy.
 Default: `X-Forwarded-Proto`.
 - `PORT`: the port to listen to.
 Default: `8080`
 - `SIGNINGKEY`: Key used to sign the user session tokens during the web authentication.
 By default, a new signing key will be generated each time this application starts.